OAGAnalytics/scala-interview/README.md

 * The following items need to remain unchanged from the original in your final solution:
     * `CsvCreator` must remain unchanged and should continue to be your source for daily-production input data.

+    * There must still be methods analogous to `dailyOilToOperatedDay`, `dailyGasToOperatedDay`, and `dailyWaterToOperatedDay`.
+That is, in addition to the new functionality, we should still be able to get a production summary for only oil or water or gas with a simple method call.

+    * For both the new functionality and the individual production type methods, there should be some mechanism for specifying the `productionIntervals: Seq[Int]`.
+It can be as a parameter to the method, but doesn't have to be.
-    * There must still be `dailyOilToOperatedDay`, `dailyGasToOperatedDay`, and `dailyWaterToOperatedDay` methods available that accept, at least, `productionIntervals: Seq[Int]` as a parameter.
-There should still be a way to exclude the parameter when calling the method, but you may use a different mechanism than default values if desired.
+    There should also still be a way to exclude the intervals and get a default value, but you may use a different mechanism than default values on method parameters if desired.

     * All current verifications in `CsvTest` should still happen in some way.
 You are free to refactor the tests and/or change method calls to match refactored signatures as needed.
+Said another way, the things proven true by the current tests should still be proven true by the tests in your final solution, though it is OK for the test suite to look different.

 * If you believe you have found a bug in the code, fix it and include a comment in the code indicating why you believe it was a bug and how your change fixes it.